programminghistorian/jekyll/lessons/linux-installation.md

 instructions are for Ubuntu 12.04 LTS, but should work for any apt based system such as Debian, or Linux Mint, provided you have sudo installed.

-### Back up your computer
+## Back up your computer

 It is always important to make sure you have regular and recent backups of your computer.
 This is just good advice for life, and is not limited to times when you are engaged in programming.

-### Install Python v.
-2 and Python “Beautiful Soup” module
+## Install Python v.
+2

 1. Open a terminal (`Dash Home`, then type `Terminal`, then click on the Terminal icon).
-2. Now type: `sudo apt-get install python2.7 python-beautifulsoup`
+2. Now type: `sudo apt-get install python2.7`
 3. Enter your password, and then type `Y` to finish the install.
-Note that you probably have Python 2.7 installed already, so don’t be alarmed if Ubuntu tells you that.
+Note that you probably have Python 2.7 installed already, so don't be alarmed if Ubuntu tells you that.

-### Create a directory
+## Create a directory

 You will keep your Python programs in this directory.
 It can be anywhere you like, but it is probably best to put it in your home folder.